richgel999/bc7enc/README.md

 bc7enc - Fast, single source file BC1-5 and BC7/BPTC GPU texture encoders.

 Features:
-- BC7 encoder has perceptual colorspace metric support, and is very fast compared to ispc_texcomp (see below) for RGB textures.
-- BC1/3 encoder uses a new algorithm (which we've named "prioritized cluster fit") which is 2-3x faster than traditional cluster fit (as implemented in libsquish with SSE2) at the same or slightly higher average quality using scalar CPU instructions.
+- BC1/3 encoder (in rgbcx.h) uses a new algorithm (which we've named "prioritized cluster fit") which is 2-3x faster than traditional cluster fit (as implemented in [libsquish](https://github.com/svn2github/libsquish) with SSE2) at the same or slightly higher average quality using scalar CPU instructions.
+- BC7 encoder (in bc7enc.c/.h) has perceptual colorspace metric support, and is very fast compared to ispc_texcomp (see below) for RGB textures.
+Note: The BC7 encoder is work in progress.
+We are adding more modes and optimizing the core algorithms to use prioritized cluster fit.
 - Full decoders for BC1-5/7.
+BC7 decoder is in bc7decomp.cpp/.h, BC1-5 decoders in rgbcx.h.

 This project is basically a demo of some of the techniques we use in Basis BC7, which is Binomial's state of the art vectorized BC7 encoder.
 Basis BC7 is the